divaricatum/cl-faq/README.md

 <span id="s6q10"></span>

-### What should I know when choosing non-default heap locations?
+### Q. What should I know when choosing non-default heap locations?

 Both the Lisp and Aclmalloc heap must remain in one individual contiguous piece.
 (i.e a single contiguous lisp heap, and a separate single, contiguous C